lachieggg/php-app/README.md

 lachiegrant.io
 =

-This is the API source code for [my personal site](http://www.lachiegrant.io).
+This is the web app source code for [my personal site](http://www.lachiegrant.io).

 The API uses the [Slim](https://www.slimframework.com/) micro framework.